sergei-grechanik/tupimage/README.md

 If the automatically computed number of columns and rows is greater than the terminal width or height, tupimage will fit the image to the terminal size.
 You can override this behavior using the options `--max-cols N` and `--max-rows N`.

-## Tmux

-First of all, you need to enable pass-through sequences for newer versions of tmux in your `.tmux.conf`:

-    set -gq allow-passthrough

-Tupimage mostly supports tmux: image uploading commands are wrapped in pass-through sequences (`^[Ptmux`), and image placement is indicated via Unicode character with diacritics and color attributes, which are supported by tmux.
-However, there are several issues you should be aware of:

-* Nested tmux sessions are not supported (would require double wrapping).
-* Avoid having a tmux session attached to multiple terminals at the same time.
-* Older versions of tmux may drop pass-through sequences when the terminal is too slow, making image uploading unreliable.
-This should be fixed in newer versions of tmux.
-See [this issue](https://github.com/tmux/tmux/issues/3001).
-* Tmux doesn't allow sending pass-through sequences from inactive panes.
-  If tupimage finds itself inside an inactive pane, it tries to hijack focus by creating a pane of height 1.
-If that fails, the image can be uploaded later with `tupimage --fix`.
-The focus hijacking may be annoying, you can disabling it by setting `TUPIMAGE_NO_TMUX_HIJACK=1`.
-* It is recommended to run `tupimage --clear-term` before or immediately after attaching a tmux session to avoid displaying wrong images because of ID collision.
-* After attaching a session to a new terminal you can run `tupimage --fix` to try to reupload images known to the session (unless they were already removed from the cache).
-* If tupimage freezes under tmux, make sure that the version of the tmux on your PATH is the same as the version of the running tmux server.

-## SSH

-SSH is supported.
-By default, when tupimage detects that it's inside ssh, it switches from file-based uploading to direct uploading.
-Using both tmux and ssh should work when tmux runs on the remote machine (`ssh->tmux`), but the case when tmux runs locally (`tmux->ssh`) is not supported.

 ## Image management